-When your alternator is faulty, the battery power is drained fast and you will find yourself with a stalled car.
-But how do you diagnose a faulty alternator?
+When your alternator is faulty, the battery power is drained fast, and you will find yourself with a stalled car.
+But what can cause the alternator to go bad?

-1. Worn out or damaged alternator
+1. Worn out carbon brushes or damaged alternator

-You can carefully tap it with a hammer while the car engine is running while checking it with a multimeter to see if the voltage is changing.
+You can carefully tap it with a hammer while the car engine is running while checking it with a multimeter on the car battery to see if the voltage is changing.

-2. Broken belt
+2. Broken Serpentine belt

 3. Faulty fuse

-4. Wiring issues
+4. Wiring issues or connectors

-5. Damaged battery
+5. Damaged car battery

 There are some easy steps you can go through to check the function of your alternator.